Volcanologist outlines chances of Ruapehu eruption

 Experts have said they don’t expect an eruption imminently but are urging people to be cautious.

+These thoughts are shared by Cronin, who thinks there is enough venting of gases currently to keep Mt Ruapehu stable.

+It’s always a situation of how well that gas sealing takes place,” says Cronin.

-Cronin, who has been carrying out research into the January eruption of Tonga’s Hunga-Tonga Hunga Ha’apai volcano, says there are some parallels between the two.
+Cronin has been carrying out research into the January eruption of Tonga’s Hunga-Tonga Hunga Ha’apai volcano and says there are some parallels between the two.

 He told Breakfast that while Mt Ruapehu is a lot smaller than Hunga-Tonga Hunga Ha’apai, both operate with what he describes as a “pressure cooker” system.